6 Reasons Why Delegation Is an Important Business Aspect

 • Do They Have the Same Expertise as You?

-As a leader, you must identify which person you’ll delegate the task to.
-You need to assess their skills and knowledge first before you delegate.
+You must identify the person you’ll delegate the task to as a leader.
+You need to assess their skills and knowledge first, then delegate.
 This will help ensure an acceptable outcome when the task is done.

 • Do They Have Enough Time to Finish the Task?

 You must ensure that you and the employee you plan to delegate a task have aligned timelines.
-Ask them first if they can meet the deadline, or look at their schedule and tasklist if you have access to it before you approach them.
+Ask them first if they can meet the deadline, or look at their schedule and tasks if you can access them before you approach them.

 • Will They Develop Their Skills if You Delegate This Task?